 - Shaw Laminate is GreenGuard (not Greenguard Gold)

-- RevWood from Mohawk is the only formaldehyde-free laminate flooring.
-The VOCs are listed as 9 ug/m3 which is extremely low and would qualify for GreenGuard Gold based on that test.
+- RevWood from Mohawk is my top pick for formaldehyde-free laminate flooring.
+The VOCs are listed as 9 ng/m3 which is extremely low and would qualify for GreenGuard Gold based on that test.

 My article on laminate flooring goes over the ingredients used in this type of flooring and the additives of the different brands.